Excel Exercises Practice Name

 In Excel for Mac, hold the ⌘ key and press i.

-Shortcut to Underline Text in Excel
+Shortcut Keys to Underline Text in Excel

 In Excel for Mac, hold the ⌘ key and press U.

-Strikethrough Shortcut in Excel
+Strikethrough Shortcut Keys in Excel

 Of all the simple formatting modifications (bold, underline, italics, strikethrough), strikethrough is the most difficult to do without a shortcut, but is typically the least commonly used.